waratuman/waratuman.github.com/_posts/books/2010-01-07-zen-and-the-art-of-motorcycle-maintenance.markdown

 ### Description

+&ldquo;The real cycle you're working on is a cycle called &lsquo;yourself&rsquo;&rdqou;

 One of the most important and influential books of the past half-century, Robert M. Pirsig's *Zen and the Art of Motorcycle Maintenance* is a powerful, moving, and penetrating examination of how